GINA 2025. Summary of the 2025 GINA Stratetegy Report

 Interpretation of type 2 inflammation biomarkers

-In the 2025 edition of the GINA Guidelines1, Type 2 inflammation biomarkers take on greater importance and are referenced throughout the document.
-In fact, they are specifically addressed in Appendix A.
+In the 2025 edition of the GINA Guidelines1, the authors give greater importance to Type 2 inflammation biomarkers and reference them throughout the document.
+They specifically address these biomarkers in Appendix A.

-This appendix states that Type 2 inflammation biomarkers in patients with asthma (measured in blood, urine, induced sputum, exhaled air, and bronchoalveolar lavage) should always be interpreted within an appropriate clinical context.
+This appendix states that clinicians should always interpret Type 2 inflammation biomarkers in patients with asthma (measured in blood, urine, induced sputum, exhaled air, and bronchoalveolar lavage) within an appropriate clinical context.
 For asthma management, the most useful biomarkers are those indicating Type 2 airway inflammation and allergy, such as:

 • Blood eosinophil count